Ethics and Good Governance Take Centre Stage in Media Development

 These core values are at the heart of EJN campaigning and are particularly relevant in the frontline work of IMS in countries where armed conflict, natural disasters and rapid political change make the issue of access to quality information literally a matter of life and death.

 IMS programme leaders are conscious that reporters and editors in political hot-spots often live and work in a twilight zone where corruption, conflict and political oppression are barriers to media freedom; so their new strategy will be fine-tuned to match realities on the ground while laying out aspirations for the future.

 Alongside agreements on newsroom ethics, IMS also plans to develop good governance guidelines for the owners and managers of media.
 These will be in line with the EJN’s ethical media auditing programme, which is currently being promoted in the countries of the Western Balkans in a three-year project, Building Trust in Media in the Western Balkans and Turkey, supported by the European Union and UNESCO.

 At the heart of the strategy is a conviction that independent media and ethical journalism can inspire more civil discourse in the public sphere, simply by following long-established ethical traditions.

 Without becoming hostage to specific groups or campaigns, journalism can promote dialogues, strengthen pluralism and make a positive contribution to building trust in democracy.

-Media development groups know better than most that the harsh realities of reporting in dislocated and politically-charged regions comes at a price with a sharp reduction in the scope risk-taking journalism, but recent actions by the EJN to support dialogue between journalists from countries divided by conflict, for instance in Ukraine, Russia and Cyprus, show that ethical journalism can provide a bridge to mutual understanding.
+Media development groups know better than most that the harsh realities of reporting in dislocated and politically-charged regions come at a price with a sharp reduction in the scope of risk-taking journalism, but recent actions by the EJN to support dialogue between journalists from countries divided by conflict, for instance in Ukraine, Russia and Cyprus, show that ethical journalism can provide a bridge to mutual understanding.